 Incorporating in Delaware does have its disadvantages.
 Some include extra incorporation fees, additional fees for a registered agent based in the State of Delaware, and an annual franchise tax, which may be extremely nominal in the grand scheme of things, but still.

-If you care to read up more on the advantages and disadvantages of incorporating in the State of Delaware, here are three worthwhile reads:
+If you care to read up more on the advantages and disadvantages of incorporating in the State of Delaware or any state in the US, here are two worthwhile reads:

 Don’t overthink this choice.
 Pick a direction and go with it.